namtvit07/pushpop/README.md

 + `plugin`: (optional) if the step is backed by a plugin, it's the name of the plugin
 + `block`: A block that runs to configure the step (when a plugin is used) or run it

-Steps can be pure Ruby code, or in the case of a plugin calling into a DSL.
+Steps can be pure Ruby code or leverage a plugin DSL.
+Plugins are just fancy abstractions for creating steps.

 Steps have built-in support for ERB templating.
 This is useful for generating more complex emails and reports.